NOAA-GFDL/NDSL/docs/sphinx_doc/test.rst

 #.
 Checkpointer tests

-    This tests the full model run where checkpoints are inserted throughout the model.
+    These test the full model run where checkpoints are inserted throughout the model.
     See ``tests/savepoint/test_checkpoints.py`` for an example.
     Checkpointers are given model state along with a label, and may implement any behavior they wish.
     For example, checkpointers have been written to: